-Almost every vehicle can be fitted with a bike rack.
+Almost every vehicle can be fitted with a bike rack of some sort.
 Saris

 One solution you’ve probably seen on trucks at the local trailhead/trail centre is the tailgate pad.

 Fancy versions have hook and loop tie downs to keep bikes separated and secure, while homemade versions, such as old blankets or a couple of bike boxes folded over, are quite a bit less sophisticated.

 Tailgate pads are simple and very popular with mountain biking truck owners.
 Dakine